ImTanay/LLM-Multi-Domain-Ontology/README.md

 #### **1. Engineering Domain: IEEE-Rel-3K**
 - **Source**: IEEE Thesaurus (RDF v1.02)
 - **Composition**:
-    - 800 relationships each for `skos:broader` and `skos:narrower`.
+    - 800 relationships each for `broader` and `narrower`.
-    - 800 relationships for `skos:exactMatch`, manually validated for synonymy.
+    - 800 relationships for `same-as`, manually validated for synonymy.
-    - 800 unrelated topic pairs labeled as `other`.
+    - 800 unrelated topic pairs labelled as `other`.

 #### **2. Physics Domain: PhySH-Rel-875**
 - **Source**: Physical Subject Headings (PhySH)
 - **Composition**:
-    - 250 relationships each for `skos:broader` and `skos:narrower`.
+    - 250 relationships each for `broader` and `narrower`.
-    - 125 relationships for `skos:exactMatch`, manually curated.
+    - 125 relationships for `same-as`, manually curated.
-    - 250 unrelated topic pairs labeled as `other`.
+    - 250 unrelated topic pairs labelled as `other`.

 #### **3. Biomedical Domain: MeSH-Rel-4K**
 - **Source**: Medical Subject Headings (MeSH)
 - **Composition**:
-    - 1,000 relationships for `skos:broader`, extracted from `mesh:broaderDescriptor`.
+    - 1,000 relationships for `broader`, extracted from `mesh:broaderDescriptor`.
-    - 1,000 relationships for `skos:narrower`, created by reversing broader triples.
+    - 1,000 relationships for `narrower`, created by reversing broader triples.
-    - 1,000 relationships for `skos:exactMatch`, derived from `mesh:relatedConcept`.
+    - 1,000 relationships for `same-as`, derived from `mesh:relatedConcept`.
-    - 1,000 unrelated topic pairs labeled as `other`.
+    - 1,000 unrelated topic pairs labelled as `other`.

 ### 📂 Combined Dataset: PEM-Rel-8K
 The three domain-specific datasets were merged to create **PEM-Rel-8K**, supporting cross-domain transferability experiments and fine-tuning of LLMs for ontology generation.
 The dataset was split into training, validation, and test sets using a 7:1:2 ratio.